Kubernetes Gateway API Tutorial for Beginner's

 nginx gateway fabric componentsl list

-In AWS, the Gateway API Controler will provision a Classic Load Balancer.
+In AWS, this means the Gateway API Controller will provision a Classic Load Balancer to handle incoming traffic.

-Let’s start with a simple application and see how the traffic is routed through the Gateway API.
+Now, let's start with a simple application to see how traffic is routed through the Gateway API.

 cat <<EOF > nginx-deploy.yaml